RosettaCommons/demos/public/rnp_ddg/README.md

 ####################################
 ```

 These calculations are not deterministic, so the actual numbers might differ slightly. **Normally, these calculations should be performed on the top 20 relaxed structures, then the final ddG values should be averaged over the 20 results.**
+As noted in the message above, the ddG results are also listed in the `ddG_score.txt` files in each of the run directories.
+The first column in a `ddG_score.txt` specifies the calculated ddG value in kcal/mol.

 For reference, example output for this demo is provided in the `example_output` directory.